4-22-2025

 A Female Common Merganzer flaps her wings as the ice from a long winter finally recedes.

-Created on December 21st this tree skeleton, along the western fence line at the farm, coveys the feeling of cold and snow during our brief daylight hours this time of year.
+Created on December 21st this image of a tree skeleton, along the western fence line at the farm, coveys the feeling of cold and snow during our brief daylight hours this time of year.

 Looking out my farmhouse window at four feet of snow makes it particularly enjoyable remembering this photo from last week.
 This image was captured at the Magnolia Plantation just outside of Charleston, South Carolina.